The Yuxiang Eggplant at Le Piment Rouge in Montreal was not a classic Yuxiang dish, but it was still excellent and worth a 4 out of 5 Rating.

 I have had many occasions to post some fairly scathing reviews of dishes I sampled at the now defunct Piment Rouge Restaurant in Montreal.
 What had once been a high-end restaurant went into noticeable decline in its final days and this showed in both service and food quality.
-The Yuxiang Eggplant Appetizer you see above, however, was on of the few dish I ate there that was actually pretty good.
+The Yuxiang Eggplant Appetizer you see above, however, was on of the few dish I ate there that was actually pretty decent.

 Now, I have to note, at the outset, that the Yuxiang Eggplant at Le Piment Rouge, while good, was not a very good illustration of the cookery technique its name suggests.